amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

-Proselint can be seen as both a language tool for scientists and a tool for language science.
-On the one hand, it can be used to improve writing, and it includes modules that promote clear and consistent prose in science writing.
-On the other, it can measure language usage and explore the factors relevant to creating a useful linter.

 Proselint is unlike other language linters.
 First, Proselint does not focus on grammar, which is AI-complete, requiring human-level intelligence to get right.
 Instead, we consider usage and style.
 Second, existing tools for improving prose raise so many false alarms that their advice is distrusted and ignored.
 Proselint's motto is 'Better to be silent than wrong', aiming for a precision that makes it possible to adopt its recommendations unquestioningly.
 We optimize a "lintscore" metric that penalizes false positives.

 Proselint is a massive undertaking, one that will require the ethos of an open source community to complete.
 Garner’s book alone has 11,000 entries.
 Half are easy, assignable as a homework problem (e.g., that “very unique” compares an uncomparable adjective, or that people from Michigan prefer to be called “Michiganders”, not “Michiganians”).
 Thirty percent are moderately challenging, requiring custom tooling.
 Fifteen percent are hard — projects that require advances in AI and NLP.
 Everything else, around five percent (the best five percent), is AI-complete.